fireproof-storage/fireproof/README.md

 ## Thanks 🙏

 Fireproof is a synthesis of work done by people in the web community over the years.
 I couldn't even begin to name all the folks who made pivotal contributions.
 Without npm, React, and VS Code all this would have taken so much longer.
-Thanks to everyone who supported me getting into ledger development via Apache CouchDB, one of the original document ledgers.
+Thanks to everyone who supported me getting into database development via Apache CouchDB, one of the original document databases.
 The distinguishing work on immutable data-structures comes from the years of consideration [IPFS](https://ipfs.tech), [IPLD](https://ipld.io), and the [Filecoin APIs](https://docs.filecoin.io) have enjoyed.

 Thanks to Alan Shaw and Mikeal Rogers without whom this project would have never got started.
 The core Merkle hash-tree clock is based on [Alan's Pail](https://github.com/alanshaw/pail), and you can see the repository history goes all the way back to work begun as a branch of that repo.
 Mikeal wrote [the prolly trees implementation](https://github.com/mikeal/prolly-trees).